porsche-design-system/porsche-design-system/packages/components/src/components/button/button.usage.md

 # Button

+Test

 <TableOfContents></TableOfContents>

 ## When to use

-- Use a Button to enable to execute an action (like "submit", "delete", "add" or "edit").
+* Use a Button to enable to execute an action (like "submit", "delete", "add" or "edit").
-- Use a Button to change the state of an application, which almost always happens on the same page.
+* Use a Button to change the state of an application, which almost always happens on the same page.

 ---